 While cataracts are one primary condition, glaucoma is regarded as a group of progressive eye diseases that direct to failure of nerve tissue and slow vision loss.
 When left untreated, glaucoma will cause blindness.

 Diagnosis and Treatment for Glaucoma

 A complete eye exam will be able to diagnose glaucoma.
 This includes measuring the eye pressure, inspect the drainage angle, and examine the optic nerve, cornea and peripheral vision.

-The goal of treatment is to improve the flow of fluid from the eye and reduce its production.
+The purpose of treatment is to adjust the flow of fluid from the eye and reduce its production.
 In most cases, initial treatment includes eye drops such as:

 Carbonic anhydrase inhibitors (such as brinzolamide or dorzolamide)